facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 #### Parameter attributes:
 - `folder_name` - [name] This is the name of the folder where the file is located on the repo.
 - `zip_checksum` - sha256 checksum of the file to download.
 On macOS, you can use `shasum -a 256 filename` to calculate this.
-- `cleanup` - Specify whether or not we should keep the downloaded file. (default is true)
+- `backup` - Specify the # of files to backup.
+Default is 0
 - `zip_name` - The name of the zip being downloaded
 - `zip_url` - URL of the zip on the server if it's different than `base_url/app/app-version.zip`.
 - `extract_location` - The path of where the zip file will be extracted.